GenericMappingTools/gmt-2024-animation/README.md

-# gmt-2023-animation
+# gmt-2024-animation

-The Generic Mapping Tools and Animations for the Masses
+Wessel, Esteban, & Delaviel-Anger, 2024,

-	P. Wessel, F. Esteban, and G. Delaviel-Anger
+	The Generic Mapping Tools and Animations for the Masses, Geochem.
+Geophys.
+Geosyst.

-Illustration and movie scripts for 2023 publication on GMT animations
+Illustration and movie scripts for 2024 publication on GMT animations

 The paper will be Open Access but the GMT scripts used to make the illustrations as well as the movie examples will be stored in this public (once reviewed) repository.
-That way, uses can reproduce the animations.
+That way, users can reproduce the animations.